 An online course is open and available to all.
 There’s no constrain on the participants to opt for a certain subject.
 The learners can freely choose from a wide range of courses.
 This allows them to pursue their interests and develop skills.
 Moreover, participants can revisit an online class in case they miss any.

 4. Saves Time

-The participants can access a class in no time without having to waste time in traveling.
-Also, all the learning material and notes are available in the digital format, so there is no need to waste time jotting down everything.
+The participants can access a class in no time without having to waste time traveling.
+Also, all the learning material and notes are available in digital format, so there is no need to waste time jotting down everything.
 Consequently, participants can pay complete attention to the course content.